 Many people dream of retiring early but don’t know how they would manage financially.
 The key is minimizing your lifestyle and working as long as possible.

-- For example, you might downsize to a smaller home or get rid of your car.
+- For example, you might downsize to a smaller home or remove your car.

 - You can also look for ways to boost your income, such as starting a side hustle or working overtime.